 The assembly and operating instructions as well as all other applicable documents are an integral part of the product.
 They must be issued to everyone who works with the unit and must always be available and on hand for operating and maintenance personnel.

 1.3 Symbols used in these operating instructions

 The following symbols are used in this documentation:

 Danger!

-Hazardous situation which will result in death or serious injury if the instructions are not followed.
+A dangerous situation in which failure to comply with the instructions will result in death or severe injury.

 Warning!